 HST 4314 US History: 1600-1783 (3-0).
 A study of the English colonization of North America through the end of the American Revolution.
 The course focuses on social, political, and economics of the colonial period.
+Equivalent courses: HIST 4314

 HST 4315 Nineteenth Century US History (3-0).
-A history of the United States through the end of the 19th century.
-Particular emphasis on political and economic developments.
+A survey of or a thematic approach